-Our reporting units are our reportable operating segments identified in Note S to the consolidated financial statements.
+Our reporting units are our reportable operating segments identified in Note R to the consolidated financial statements.
 Determining the fair value of a reporting unit is judgmental in nature and involves the use of significant estimates and assumptions that we believe are reasonable but inherently uncertain, and actual results may differ from those estimates.
 These estimates and assumptions include, but are not limited to, future cash flows based on revenue growth rates and operating margins, and future economic and market conditions approximated by a discount rate derived from our weighted average cost of capital.
 Factors that could affect our ability to achieve the expected growth rates or operating margins include, but are not limited to, the general strength of the economy and other economic conditions that affect consumer preferences and spending and factors that affect the disposable income of our current and potential customers.
 Factors that could affect our weighted average cost of capital include changes in interest rates and changes in our effective tax rate.

-During the period from our 2016 goodwill impairment assessment through the third quarter 2017, we periodically analyzed whether any indicators of impairment had occurred.
+During the period from our 2017 goodwill impairment assessment through the third quarter 2018, we periodically analyzed whether any indicators of impairment had occurred.
 As part of these periodic analyses, we compared estimated fair value of the company, as determined based on the consolidated stock price, to its net book value.
 As the estimated fair value of the company was higher than its net book value during each of these periods, no additional testing was deemed necessary.

-We completed a qualitative assessment for impairment of goodwill as of October 1, 2017, concluding it was not more likely than not that the carrying value of our reporting unit's net assets exceeded the reporting unit's fair value.
+We completed a qualitative assessment for impairment of goodwill as of October 1, 2018, concluding it was not more likely than not that the carrying value of our reporting unit's net assets exceeded the reporting unit's fair value.

-At December 31, 2017, the amount of goodwill allocated to the Core U.S. and Acceptance Now segments was \$1.3 million and \$55.3 million, respectively.
-At December 31, 2016 the amount of goodwill was \$55.3 million, solely attributable to the Acceptance Now segment.
+At December 31, 2018, the amount of goodwill allocated to the Core U.S. and Acceptance Now segments was \$1.5 million and \$55.3 million, respectively.
+At December 31, 2017 the amount of goodwill allocated to the Core U.S. and Acceptance Now segments was \$1.3 million and \$55.3 million, respectively.